🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Bedside tables: Oak, walnut, or mango wood with visible grain add instant depth.

-• Tray or bowls: A travertine catchall or marble tray warms up a dresser scene.
+• Trays or bowls: A travertine catchall or marble tray warms up a dresser scene.

-• Picture frames: Mix wood and bone or resin in soft sand tones—small detail, big finish.
+• Picture frames: Mix wood and bone or resin in soft sand tones, a small detail with a big finish.

 Keep finishes matte or honed for winter.
-Glossy can skew summery; matte feels grounded and calm.
+Glossy can skew summery, while matte feels grounded and calm.
+A friend of mine leaned into raw oak and travertine one winter and it instantly made her plain bedroom feel intentional.

 6. Cozy Up the Floor With Layered Rugs

-Cold floors are the enemy.
-Solve it with layered rugs that add cushion, pattern, and warmth—all while staying neutral.
+Cold floors are the enemy of a cozy morning.
+Solve it with layered rugs that add cushion, pattern, and warmth while staying firmly in your neutral palette.

 Layering Recipe